-Use of ACEA A1/B1 and A5/B5 engine oil is expressly forbidden, since they can cause long-term engine damage under certain operating conditions.
+Use of engine oil with only ACEA A1/B1 or only A5/B5 quality is prohibited, since it can cause longterm engine damage under certain operating conditions.

-Engine oil additives
+Additional engine oil additives

-The use of engine oil additives could cause damage and invalidate the warranty.
+The use of additional engine oil additives could cause damage and invalidate the warranty.